 Welcome!
-The University Libraries are proud to host the Institutional Repository (IR), an online showcase of research, scholarship, and creativity from the UWF community.
-The UWF IR is a digital repository for capturing, archiving and, disseminating the research, creative, and scholarly output of the University of West Florida community.
+The University Libraries are proud to host the Argo Scholar Commons (ASC), our faculty research portal and Institutional Repository (IR), which is an online showcase of research, scholarship, and creativity from the UWF community.
+ASC is a digital repository for capturing, archiving and, disseminating the research, creative, and scholarly output of the University of West Florida community.

 The IR makes UWF scholarship easily accessible and available in one online location, enabling increased access to the university community, students, professional colleagues, and beyond.
 Works placed in the repository are more easily discovered in common internet search engines (i.e. Google).
 This greater access makes it easier for researchers around the world to discover your work.
 Additionally, researches can cite these works with a permanent URL without concern for the disappearance or moving of online content.

-Increased Visibility: The UWF IR opens up the accessibility of your content, increasing its discoverability and usability by making it available through common online search tools, allowing the author to gain wider distribution of their scholarly output.
+Increased Visibility: ASC opens up the accessibility of your content, increasing its discoverability and usability by making it available through common online search tools, allowing the author to gain wider distribution of their scholarly output.
 It complements traditional publishing and expedites immediate access to your scholarly work.

-Archiving: The UWF IR is archived and digitally preserved, relieving you and/or your department/unit of the need to upgrade digital files to keep up with technology.
+Archiving: ASC is archived and digitally preserved, relieving you and/or your department/unit of the need to upgrade digital files to keep up with technology.

-Permanence: The UWF IR provides a stable URL to your publications so your research will always be findable.
+Permanence: The ASC provides a stable URL to your publications so your research will always be findable.

-Grant Requirements: Submitting your works to the UWF IR may satisfy requirements to publicly disseminate the results of grant generated research.
+Grant Requirements: Submitting your works to the Argo IR may satisfy requirements to publicly disseminate the results of grant generated research.

-Contributions to UWF's institutional repository include theses and dissertations, peer-reviewed articles, conference proceedings, powerpoint presentations or tutorials, technical reports, white papers, data sets, recordings of presentations and speeches, research projects, research reports and other university publications and images.
+Contributions to ArgoScholar Commons include theses and dissertations, peer-reviewed articles, conference proceedings, powerpoint presentations or tutorials, technical reports, white papers, data sets, recordings of presentations and speeches, research projects, research reports and other university publications and images.